|

 -

-The heat energy can be used
+The heat energy from nuclear fission

 to boil water to make steam to drive a turbine and electrical generator in a